 And I mean - everything!

-Our tablecloths and placemats collect a lot of dust, and we should wash them at least twice a year.
+Our tablecloths and placemats collect a lot of dust; we should wash them at least twice a year.
 If the covers of pillows in your living room and bedrooms are removable, they also deserve a good wash, as do your curtains.
 If you can wash your area rugs, bath mats and shower curtains, you should do so.

 When was the last time you cleaned your fridge?
 What about your freezer?
 If your answer is somewhere between “Five years ago.” and “Never!”, then now is the perfect time.

 Remove all items.
 Frozen products can be stored in a chest cooler until you are done.
-Thaw the ice from the freezer, and clean all compartments and shelves with soapy warm water.
+Thaw the ice from the freezer, and clean all compartments and shelves with warm soapy water.
 Before putting everything back into the appliances, check for expired products and discard them.
-Organize everything in a way that lets you see quickly and easily what you have at hand, and with the upcoming expiration date at the front.
+Organize everything in a way that lets you see quickly and easily what you have at hand and with the upcoming expiration date at the front.

 Just like our fridges and freezers, our other appliances should be cleaned on a regular basis for their longevity and our health.
 So tackle your oven!
-You don’t need harmful chemicals either - our SuperScub Powder is a natural scouring powder that’s perfect for eco-friendly oven cleaning!
+You don’t need harmful chemicals either - our SuperScub Powder is a natural scouring powder perfect for eco-friendly oven cleaning!

 You should also clean your other kitchen appliances: take apart the toaster, blender, food processor, microwave and others, and clean everything.
-Always make sure that the appliances are unplugged before you get started, and that they are dry before you use them again.
+Always make sure that the appliances are unplugged before you get started and that they are dry before you use them again.
 Descale your kettle and coffee machine with some household vinegar or citric acid - carefully read the manufacturer’s recommendations to see what is best to descale your appliances!

 Your dishwasher and washing machine can be cleaned.
-First, remove any filters and clean them with a brush and some dish soap before putting them back in.
+First, remove any filters and wash them with a brush and some dish soap before putting them back in.
 Then put a cup full of vinegar on the top rack of the dishwasher and two cups of vinegar into the drum or detergent dispenser of your washer.
 Run the machine through a complete cycle on the highest temperature setting.

 Organizing with lists is a good way to take stock of what you need to do.
-You’ll also get a sense of accomplishment after you check tasks off as ‘done’.
+You’ll also get a sense of accomplishment after you check tasks off as ‘done.’